Skip to main content

 Is shipper inspection data kept separate from depots and shipping lines, and how long is it retained?

 Yes.
 Each organisation using ConPDS operates in its own secure tenant — shipper inspection records are visible only to the shipper and to parties the shipper explicitly grants guest portal access to.
 Depots and shipping lines cannot view or modify the shipper's independent evidence record.
 Retention periods are configurable to align with deposit claim windows, insurance policy periods, and contractual requirements, so records remain retrievable long after the movement took place.
-All data is GDPR compliant and stored on EU-hosted infrastructure.
+All data is stored on EU-hosted infrastructure with privacy-by-design and role-based access.

 How quickly can a shipper or freight forwarder — and its drivers — start using ConPDS Checker?